 The developer tested all TOE Security Functions either on real cards or with simulator tests.
 For all commands and functionality tests, test cases are specified in order to demonstrate its expected behaviour including error cases.
-Hereby a representative sample of possible parameters is tested including all limit values of the parameter set.
-E.g. all command APDUs with valid and invalid inputs are tested and all functions are tested with valid and invalid inputs.
+Hereby a representative sample including all boundary values of the parameter set, e.g. all command APDUs with valid and invalid inputs are tested and all functions are tested with valid and invalid inputs.
 Repetition of developer tests was performed during the independent evaluator tests.

-Since many Security Functions can be tested by APDU command sequences, the evaluators performed these tests with real samples.
+Since many Security Functions can be tested by APDU command sequences, the evaluators performed these tests with real cards.
 This is considered to be a reasonable approach because the developer tests include a full coverage of all security functionality.
 Furthermore penetration tests were chosen by the evaluators for those Security Functions where internal secrets of the card could maybe be modified or observed during testing.
 During their independent testing, the evaluators covered

-- testing APDU commands related to Key Management and Crypto Functions, - testing APDU commands related to NVM Management and File System, - testing APDU commands related to Security Management, - testing APDU commands related to Secure Messaging, - testing APDU commands related to the PACE-protocol, - penetration testing related to the verification of the reliability of the TOE, - source code analysis performed by the evaluators, - side channel analysis for RSA, ECC and Hash, - fault injection attacks (laser attacks), - testing APDU commands for the object system installation/personalisation and end-usage of the TOE, - testing APDU commands for the commands using cryptographic mechanisms, - fuzzy testing on APDU processing.
+- testing APDU commands related to Key Management and Crypto Functions, - testing APDU commands related to NVM Management and File System, - testing APDU commands related to Security Management, - testing APDU commands related to Secure Messaging, - testing APDU commands related to Runtime System and System Library, - penetration testing related to the verification of the reliability of the TOE, - source code analysis performed by the evaluators, - side channel analysis for RSA, ECC, AES and SHA (including ECC key generation), - fault injection attacks (laser attacks), - testing APDU commands for the initialisation, personalisation and usage phase,

+- testing APDU commands for the commands using cryptographic mechanisms, - fuzzy testing on APDU processing.